Adenike-Ade/Lita_Capstone_Project/README.md

 - Microsoft Excel for Data Cleaning, Analysis and visualization.
 - SQL (Structured Query Language) for Querying of Data
 - Power Business Intelligence (Power BI) for Data cleaning, Analysis and Creation of Visuals
 - GitHub for portfolio building

+### Data cleaning and preparation
+The initial phase of this project cleaning, the following actions were taken
+- Data loading and inspection on each tool.
+- Removal of Duplicates, Handling missing variables, and changing Data types.
+- Data Transformation, Cleaning and Formatting.